Mildly dissipative diffeomorphisms of the disk with zero entropy: No cycle

 {\Alph{theorem}'} \begin{theorem}[Local version] Let $f$ be mildly dissipative diffeomorphisms of the disc and $U$ be a filtrating set.
 The restriction of $f$ to $U$ has zero topological entropy if and only if it does not admit any cycle of periodic orbits contained in $U$. \end{theorem} {\Alph{theorem}}

-The non-existence of cycle of periodic orbits extend to fixed arcs.
-One says that a diffeomorphism $f$ admits a \emph{cycle of fixed arcs} if there is sequence of disjoint fixed arcs $I_0,I_1,\dots, I_{n}=I_0$ such that each arc $I_i$ admits a $f$-invariant unstable branch which accumulates on $I_{i+1}.$ \begin{corollary} Consider a mildly dissipative diffeomorphism $f$ of the disc.
+The non-existence of { a} cycle of periodic orbits { extends} to fixed arcs.
+One says that a diffeomorphism $f$ admits a \emph{cycle of fixed arcs} if there is sequence of disjoint fixed arcs $I_0,I_1,\dots, I_{n}=I_0$ such that { for $i=0,\dots,n-1$ the} arc $I_i$ admits a $f$-invariant unstable branch which accumulates on $I_{i+1}.$ \begin{corollary} Consider a mildly dissipative diffeomorphism $f$ of the disc.
 If $f$ has zero topological entropy, then it does not admit any cycle of fixed arcs.

 The same property holds inside any filtrating set $U$. \end{corollary}